Netcracker/DRNavigator/README.md

 The `status` options are as follows:

+  - `queue` specifies, that the DR procedure is scheduled, but hasn't started and current `mode` hasn't changed yet.
   - `running` specifies that the DR procedure is in progress.
   - `done` specifies that the DR procedure is successfully done.
 The [healthz](#check-service-healthz-of-service) status should represent the actual service health check.
   - `failed` specifies that the DR procedure has failed.
 The operator should fix the problem manually or restart the DR procedure for a specific service.